-jennifer hetrick considers herself a language thrower of sorts. having graduated from clarion university with a bachelor of arts degree in philosophy and a minor in english writing, she contributes to berks county living magazine, lehigh valley business, limerick living magazine, upper providence living magazine, and other publications. writing, editing, and photography for clients is peppered in with her journalism and teaching throughout each year. in the warmer seasons, she does farm-blogging for weaver’s orchard and wolff’s apple house. her time spent in teaching poetry spans across the ages of children through seniors.
+jennifer hetrick considers herself a language thrower of sorts. having graduated from clarion university with a bachelor of arts degree in philosophy and a minor in english writing, she contributes to berks county living magazine and other publications and is also the content coordinator for limerick living magazine and upper providence living magazine. writing, editing, and photography for clients is peppered in with her journalism and teaching throughout each year. in the warmer seasons, she does farm-blogging for weaver’s orchard and wolff’s apple house. her time spent in teaching poetry spans across the ages of children through seniors.

-in the past, she wrote for the copper development association’s copper in the arts, the reading eagle, bucks life magazine, central penn business journal, bucks life magazine, the merchandiser, lancaster farming, berks-mont newspapers, the limerick-royersford-spring city and perkiomen valley patch sites, growindie.com, phillyecocity.com, the boyertown bulletin, and midatlantic farm credit’s leader.
+in the past, she wrote for the copper development association’s copper in the arts, the reading eagle, lehigh valley business, bucks life magazine, central penn business journal, the merchandiser, lancaster farming, berks-mont newspapers, the limerick-royersford-spring city and perkiomen valley patch sites, growindie.com, phillyecocity.com, the boyertown bulletin, and midatlantic farm credit’s leader.

 she has interviewed poets from israel and turkey as well as from pennsylvania, new york, and north carolina.